Beijzum/beijzum.github.io/docs/Setting Up Your Project.md

 This section will ensure that ![PythonIcon](./assets/python_icon_small.png)Python is properly installed on your computer.

-3. Check the Python version in the terminal using one of the two commands below:
+3. Check the Python version in the terminal by typing one of the two commands below:

     ```
     python --version